 - Alumni successfully pursue graduate work at Indiana University, St. Thomas University, the Cincinnati Conservatory of Music, Boston University, and Vanderbilt University.
 Alumni Lawrence Brownlee, Sandi Patty, Bill and Gloria Gaither, Steven Curtis Chapman, and Jon McLaughlin enjoy extremely successful careers in their genres.

 - Music (18 hours): The music minor includes music theory, aural comprehension, and music literature.
-Students also complete four hours of music performance, two hours of applied study, and two hours of music ensemble.
+Students also complete 4 hours of piano, 2 hours of applied study, and 2 hours of music ensembles.

 - Music Performance:

 - For students whose major is not in music (18 hours): To ensure adequate performance level, students must audition on their primary instrument to be admitted into this program.
-Courses include eight hours in applied study, music theory, and piano.
+Courses include music theory, aural comprehension, piano, and private study.